Seahawks withdraw offer to receiver Malik Turner so he’s now a free agent

 Under the terms of the tender Turner would have gotten a non-guaranteed contract for the 2020 season for a minimum salary of $750,000.

-And since the tenders include no guaranteed money there is no immediate salary cap savings, suggesting this was not a financially-driven move.
+And since the tenders include no guaranteed money there is no immediate salary cap savings, suggesting this was not a financially driven move.

 Because ERFAs have no leverage and come with minimum salaries, withdrawing their tenders is a rare move.